 In 2011 Ross won a second international poetry prize, The Melbourne Poet's Union International Poetry Prize with Midsummer Night, a poem he wrote while in residency in western Norway.
 He was also shortlisted for The Bridport Prize from 8,200 entries.

-Ross is Poet in Residence at the Castlemaine Art Gallery for the Centenary Celebrations.
-He will be in the Gallery each weekend writing and chatting to visitors.
-At the end of the Residency, he will do a reading tour of the Gallery with an audience.
-A new Mark Time book, Poems from the Collection will be available from the Gallery shop for a small price.
+Ross was Poet in Residence at the Castlemaine Art Gallery for the Centenary Celebrations.
+He was in the Gallery each weekend writing and chatting to visitors.
+A new Mark Time book, Awakenings: Poems from the Collection will be available from the Gallery shop and he will do a walking and reading tour of the gallery later in 2014 when Fr Ken Parker launches the book.
 The Blue Dressing Gown is also available from the Gallery shop.

 Ross has just completed his next book and hopes to publish in 2014.
-He plans to return to Europe in 2014: to Norway, Ireland, England, and Italy.
+He plans to return to Europe in 2014.
+He has residencies in Romania and Norway and will read at the Boyle Arts Festival in Ireland.
+Ross will also spend time in England, the Netherlands and Italy.

 Radio National's Poetica featured the 'Father' sequence of poems in June 2013.
 These are selected poems from The Blue Dressing Gown (publishing details in the left-hand panel).

-Ross is the judge of the Castlemaine Poetry Prize which has been running since 2011.
+He was judge of the Castlemaine Poetry Prize which has been running from the inaugural competition in 2011 to 2013.
 The children's section has grown tenfold with 360 entries in 2013.
-Nearly all primary schools in Mount Alexander Shire are represented, and high-school students from Castlemaine, Bendigo, Woodend, and Gisborne have submitted poems.
+Nearly all primary schools in Mount Alexander Shire were represented, and high-school students from Castlemaine, Bendigo, Woodend, and Gisborne submitted poems.

 Ross in Schools

 Since 2010, Ross has been Speaker and Reader at Castlemaine Secondary College.
-Ross has recently been Writer in Residence at Presentation College, Windsor and Catholic College, Bendigo.
+Ross has also been Writer in Residence at Presentation College, Windsor and Catholic College, Bendigo.

 Ross has been a consultant for the biennial Castlemaine State Festival.
-He acted as convenor, MC and performer from 2005-2011 and will do so again for the 2013 Festival (15-24 March).
+He acted as convenor, MC and performer from 2005-2013 and has plans for a new show for the 2015 festival (13-22 March 2015).